 Provider: Interactive Investor

 What they offer: If you have a larger portfolio, Interactive Investor can be a cost-effective option.
-That’s because rather than having tiered charges based on the size of your investment, it has a flat £120 annual administration fee, regardless of how much you hold in your SIPP.
-Currently, the admin fee is waived for the first six months (subject to terms and conditions) so you’ll only pay £60 in the first year.
+That’s because rather than having tiered charges based on the size of your investment, its Pension Builder product has a flat fee of £12.99 a month, regardless of how much you hold in your SIPP.
+This price is currently only available to new customers and if you open a SIPP before March 31, 2022, the first six months are free..

 Personal pension or SIPP?

 If you’re not an experienced investor, and don’t have access to a workplace pension, a stakeholder or personal pension may be a better option than a SIPP.